Research

 Stephen Licht, Associate Professor of Ocean Engineering

 Dr. Licht received his Ph.D. in Oceanographic and Mechanical Engineering in 2008 from the MIT/WHOI Joint Program.
 Prior to joining the URI faculty, he was a Senior Research Scientist with the Maritime Research Group at iRobot, a Senior Robotics Engineer with Vecna Robotics, and a Research Engineer at the Computer Science and Artificial Intelligence Laboratory (CSAIL) at MIT.
-He is currently a Research Affiliate with the MIT Department of Mechanical Engineering, and served as Visiting Faculty in the Facultà di Scienze e Technolgie della Libera Università di Bolzano from 2019-2020.
+He served as a Research Affiliate with the MIT Department of Mechanical Engineering from 2012-2019, and as Visiting Faculty in the Facultà di Scienze e Technolgie della Libera Università di Bolzano from 2019-2020.

 Graduate Research Assistants